Metais/EKhelper/README.md

 ![Example Image](images/example.png)

-In the above example, picking Kabuto is both an offensive and defensive no-brainer!
-The Zubat however takes a little more planning.
+In the above example, Kabuto, Poliwag and Luvsic go first and deal enough damage to one-shot the foe's Aron.
+Makuhita might still one-shot, but will probably go second, making it a considerably worse pick.

 ![Example Image2](images/example2.png)

+In the above example, despite dealing massive damage, Kabuto is a terrible pick.
+It will go second, and will likely take 44 damage on an HP-bar of 37.

 What it does
 ---------------------------